 Pile of Single Stones

 After the reunification of Germany, the Lutheran Church started thinking about a reconstruction again.
-An association for that purpose was founded.
+An association was founded for this purpose.
 On March 18th 1991, the Synod of Saxony decided to rebuild the Frauenkirche.
 From 1996 to 2005, the enormous endeavor was implemented.
 It cost 180 million Euro (160 million GBP or 212 million U.S. Dollars).
 A big chunk of that sum, 115 million, was collected from donors all over the world.

 Dresden’s geographical location also makes it a good starting point for a nice little trip to Prague or a big journey to South-Eastern Europe.
 The distance from Dresden to Berlin is only about 180 kilometers.
-Do not forget to have a Schnitzel and an Apfelschorle.
+Do not forget the Schnitzel and the Apfelschorle.